TAPALPA – LAND OF COLORS

 Though the Spanish arrived in 1523, Tapalpa was not registered as a town until 1825.
 In 2015 the census of the town proper was 5,566, with an additional 14,000 in the surrounding municipality.

 In 1840 the first paper factory in Latin America was opened in Tapalpa but was shut down in 1923.
 Its abandoned ruins have become a local tourist attraction.
 Other attractions include a 345 ‘ waterfall (Salto del Nogal) and a mysterious scattering of huge boulders dumped across rolling fields (Las Piedrotas).
-Woodland cabins and hiking trails on the mountainsides are popular places.
+Woodland cabins and hiking trails on the mountainsides are popular destinations.

 The Temple of San Antonio was built by the Spanish Franciscans in 1650.
-It is noted for its large vaulted ceiling.
-The construction of the Church of Nuestra Señora de Guadalupe began in 1950 due to damages to the old Temple, which now serves as a museum of sorts.
+It is noted for its large vaulted ceiling The construction of the Church of Nuestra Señora de Guadalupe began in 1950 due to damages to the old Temple, which now serves as a museum of sorts.
 Contributions of the locals paid for the construction of the new church, built almost entirely of red brick.

-On a leisurely stroll we rediscovered one of our favorite restaurants, La Cuachula, where regional food is cooked by Gaby and her mother, Gaby.
+On a leisurely stroll we rediscovered one of our favorite restaurants, La Cuachula, where regional food is cooked by Gaby and her mother.
 The slapping of hands told us the tortillas were fresh.
 Best Mexican tacos I’ve ever tasted.
 Only three tables.
 Outside.
 Crazy busy.
 Afterwards, walking by some village shops, I encountered an elderly lady with a basketful of dulces (candies) and couldn’t resist taking her picture after buying a few goodies.
 She giggled then bowed her head and crossed herself after kissing the 100 peso bill I gave her.
 I hope others helped her that day.
-Tapalpa is well known for its preserved fruits and jams, which we’d enjoyed on our last visit, so we wandered until we found them again.
+Tapalpa is well known for its preserved fruits and jams, which we enjoyed on our last visit, so we wandered until we found them again.
 Local pride in displaying their wares is delightful.

 From our hotel window and the town plaza we were lucky enough to see Nevado de Colima fairly clearly.
 This is an inactive volcano and part of a complex of three that includes one of Mexico’s two active volcanoes (Colima) three miles away.
 Nevado, or Tzapotépetl, is quite impressive at 14,015′.